neil-oliver/sigma_echarts/README.md

 2. Customize colors, fonts, and other visual elements
 3. Enable/disable features like data labels and gradients
 4. For advanced customization, use the Custom Theme JSON option

+#### Gantt Chart Setup
+1. Map your task names to the Task Name field
+2. Configure Start Date and End Date fields
+3. Optionally set Progress percentage
+4. Use Group field for task categorization
+5. Toggle progress display as needed

+#### Sunburst Chart Setup
+1. Map your categories to the Category field
+2. Set numerical values in the Value field
+3. Use Group By for hierarchical organization